Tesena-smart-testing/playwright-js-template-project/docs/spec.md

 Tests that background color of the big header is as specified by checking against color code in style attr.

+## DatalayerHomepageTests

+Test suite for dataLayer tests on Homepage.
+Parametrized for all supported browsers.

+### before

+before hook - opens homepage.
+This hooks runs only once.

+### after

+after hook - closes browser.
+This hook runs only once.

+### NonEmptyDatalayerIsPresent

+Tests that dataLayer array object is present in the browser.window context and is not empty

 ## NetworkHomepageTests

 Test suite for network traffict on Homepage.